 • What kind of questions would be preferred?/What kind of questions would not be entertained.

-Read atleast 3-5 previous interviews of the person so that you do not repeat the same questions that the person has answered earlier.
-If you are planning a video interview, try a crowd sourced video interview in the form of Google+ Hangout Air.
+Read at least 3-5 previous interviews of the person so that you do not repeat the same questions that the person has answered earlier.
+If you are planning a video interview, try a crowdsourced video interview in the form of Google+ Hangout Air.

-If the interview is of a well known person, regardless of your interview being good or bad is going to produce some initial reactions.
+If the interview is of a well-known person, regardless of your interview being good or bad is going to produce some initial reactions.
 The reactions could be positive or negative depending on the quality of the interview.

 If not on their personal blogs, people generally share their interviews on social media accounts at the least.

 This itself helps in driving a fair amount of traffic at the interview page depending on the popularity of the person.
-The first thing to do after the interview has been conducted and is live, is to start the essential social media sharing tasks namely posting, tweeting and sharing.
+The first thing to do after the interview has been conducted and is life, is to start the essential social media sharing tasks namely posting, tweeting and sharing.

 Also, depending upon the priority of the interview, one could send their email subscribers with a short description, post about the interview on various relevant forums, share it on social bookmarking sites and could even take the benefits of promotional strategies such as: